idptools/goose/README.md

 ### The asymmetry_var()

 The ``asymmetry_var()`` allows you to change the distribution of either a class of amino acids or a user-specified list of amino acids.
 You can increase or decrease residue distribution in your sequence of interest.
-By default will only slightly change the asymmetry of the sequence, but you can specify the ``changes`` parameter to increase or decrease the amount that the function changes the asymmetry.
+By default will only slightly change the asymmetry of the sequence, but you can specify the ``changes`` property to increase or decrease the amount that the function changes the asymmetry.

 **Example** -

-**Changing aliphatics, no specification of changes parameter** -
+**Changing aliphatics, no specification of changes property** -

     test = 'GNGGNIVRAENRTERKGEQLATHKSNHNDGARHTDRRLMRSHDKNAASRE'
     create.asymmetry_var(test, 'decrease', 'aliphatic')